logarytm/ostia/README.md

 You can now visit http://127.0.0.1:8000 and create your user account.

+You can use `npm run dev-server` instead of `npm run build` if you wish to work on the frontend.
+The server will be exposed on port `8080`.

 ### Using your own host and PHP's built-in dev server

 > **Note:** When using PHP's built-in server you will be unable to rewind the songs